ScrappySnacks/IntroToProg-Python-Mod07/docs/index.md

 (3) https://docs.python.org/3/tutorial/errors.html: This site was the most helpful to the exception handling portion of demo development.

 ## Demo Development
+The “pickled” Latin dictionary program takes three existing dictionaries with English to Latin translation (Latin colors, Latin Animals, Latin Objects), pickles them and writes them to file.
+The user can also recall the dictionaries from file (i.e., “unpickling”).
+In addition to pickling, the program also handles three exceptions through existing exception classes and one custom created class.

 ## Summary